 Conversion Rate Optimisation and UX Overhaul

 I inherited an ASP.NET website that used Flash for 360-degree product animations and was burdened with cluttered pages and glossy design elements.
 Initiating a facelift for the website, I adopted an aesthetic flat UI and discontinued obsolete technologies.

-In parallel, I started implementing CRO best practices to improve the conversion rate and introduced tactical upselling and cross-selling on the website.
-Simple changes like adding a guest checkout option, reduced cart abandonment from 87% to under 40%, improving overall sales with the same inflow of website traffic.
+Concurrently, I implemented CRO (Conversion Rate Optimization) strategies, incorporating tactical upselling and cross-selling.
+Simple improvements, like introducing a guest checkout option, slashed cart abandonment from 87% to under 40%, resulting in increased sales with the same inflow of website traffic.

-Another major project was revamping the product customization journey.
-The website offered a unidirectional wizard for customers to “build their own engagement rings” by choosing a diamond (specific carat, cut, colour and clarity), followed by picking a metal (platinum, palladium or choice of gold) and finally selecting the design of the setting to build the ring.
+Another significant project was revamping the product customization journey.
+Initially, customers followed a unidirectional wizard, starting with diamond selection (carat, cut, colour, clarity), followed by metal (platinum, palladium or choice of gold), and finally selecting the setting design.

 Diversification of Traffic Sources

 At the time of my joining, paid search was the biggest source of website traffic and accounted for almost 100% of online sales.They had an SEO agency, but I soon discovered that black-hat tactics were being deployed to create ranking illusions, and meaningful results were absent.

 I spearheaded marketing diversification, starting within AdWords (Now Google Ads) by introducing Product Listing Ads (now Google Shopping) in addition to Search Ads.
 Launching the brand on social media, I initiated product-focused campaigns that generated intent-driven traffic.
 Sometimes, orders would originate through comments and DMs on platforms like Facebook and Pinterest.